Son of Sardaar

 Son of Sardaar is a 2012 Indian Hindi-language action comedy film directed by Ashwni Dhir.
 The film stars Ajay Devgn, Sanjay Dutt, Sonakshi Sinha and Juhi Chawla.
 A remake of the 2010 Telugu film Maryada Ramanna, it was released on 13 November 2012.

 Although competing with the Yash Raj film Jab Tak Hai Jaan, Son of Sardaar managed to do good business at the box office worldwide.
 It received a divided response, with praise for its humour, the performance of the entire cast, stylised action sequences, and familiar tone, but criticism for the screenplay.
 Box Office India declared it a superhit in India and in the overseas markets.
 It went on to gross ₹161.48 crore worldwide.

-A standalone sequel, Son of Sardaar 2, was released on 1 August 2025, with Ajay Devgn reprising his role alongside an ensemble cast featuring Mrunal Thakur, Vindu Dara Singh, and others.
+A standalone sequel, Son of Sardaar 2, was released on 1 August 2025, with Devgn reprising his role alongside an ensemble cast featuring Mrunal Thakur opposite Devgn; it marked the final film appearance of actor Mukul Dev, who plays Tony in both films alongside Vindu Dara Singh, who plays Tito in both films.

 Plot

 A massive rivalry exists between the Sandhus and the Randhawas.
 During an intense fight between the two families, Jaswinder "Jassi" Singh Randhawa's father and Balwinder "Billu" Singh Sandhu's uncle kill each other on the night of Billu's wedding with Parmeet "Pammi" Kaur.
 Billu ultimately vows to remain unmarried until he kills Randhawa's son.
 Meanwhile, Jassi's mother flees the village with Jassi, later settling in London.

 Twenty-five years later, Jassi is a struggling immigrant in London.
-He is best friends with Pathan, who runs a club.
+He is best friends with Pathan, who with his uncle runs a club.
 Jassi decides to go to India because his father left him some land in Phagwara, Punjab.
 Although made aware of the rivalry by Pathan, he does not worry about it as he thinks that the rivalry is now forgotten.
 Back in Phagwara, Billu still searches for Randhawa's son with the help of his two younger brothers, Tito and Tony.
 Pammi yearns for marriage with Billu to be completed.
 Jassi arrives in India and meets Sukhmeet "Sukh" Kaur Sandhu on a train ride from New Delhi to Phagwara.
 Unbeknownst to Jassi, who flirts with her, Sukh is Billu's younger sister, who is returning to Phagwara after having completed her studies in Delhi.
 During the train ride, Jassi falls in love with her.
 Once he parts ways with Sukh upon landing in Phagwara, Jassi is offered a ride by Tony to a Gurudwara, as the land behind the Gurudwara is Jassi's.
 Tony finds out that Jassi is Randhawa's son and tries to kill him in vain.